 Before starting a route you can always see what the track is like.

-When you are navigating and the route is displayed, you will see the location of the saved or marked POIs on the screen.
-For example, here you can see the point previously marked as "bird".
-Although only the icon is shown, not the descriptive name to know what it is.
+When you are navigating and the route 1TP10 is displayed on the screen we can see on the screen the location of the POIs saved or marked.
+For example here you can see the point previously marked as "bird".
+Although only the icon appears, not the descriptive name to know what it is.
 You will also see a flag with a B, it is the end of the route.

 It allows us to modify the zoom if we keep the central button pressed.